Best Savings Accounts for Kids in 2024

 To help you consider the possibilities, MoneyRates looked at four issues you might prioritize when choosing an account.

-Our choice for best high yield was also our choice for best online account, best for fees, and best for the minimum to open.
-So here are the top savings accounts and money market accounts for kids and for you too.
+Our choice for the best high yield was also our choice for the best online account, best for fees, and best for the minimum opening.
+So here are the top savings accounts and money market accounts for kids and for you, too.

 Which Banks Have the Best Savings Account Rates?